A paperwork-less guide on how to open a German bank account without an address made possible with N26 mobile bank.

 You’ll eventually require an Anmeldung for various essential reasons.

-Renting an apartment, setting up a utilities account or accessing consular services are just few instances you’ll need Anmeldung.
+Renting an apartment in Germany, setting up a utilities account or accessing consular services are just few instances you’ll need Anmeldung.

 But don’t despair!
 We reveal how to effortlessly get Anmeldung in our 3 Easy Step Guide.